 - Shop with companies you know and ensure the site is secure before providing payment information.

 - Double-click on the closed padlock in the browser to view the website’s authenticity certificate.

 - Keep virus software updated to protect data stored on your computer.

-- Read e-mail only from senders you know.
+- Read e-mails only from senders you know.

-- Do not open attachments with verifying with the sender.
+- Do not open attachments without verifying with the sender.